ONLYOFFICE/Docker-Docs/README.md

 - **AMQP_VHOST**: The virtual host for the connection to AMQP server.
 Default to `/`.
 - **REDIS_SERVER_HOST**: The IP address or the name of the host where the Redis server is running.
 - **REDIS_SERVER_PORT**:  The Redis server port number.
 Default to `6379`.
 - **JWT_ENABLED**: Specifies the enabling the JSON Web Token validation by the ONLYOFFICE Docs.
 Common for inbox and outbox requests.
-Defaults to `false`.
+Defaults to `true`.
 - **JWT_ENABLED_INBOX**: Specifies the enabling the JSON Web Token validation by the ONLYOFFICE Docs only for inbox requests.
 Default, the value of the variable `JWT_ENABLED` is used.
 - **JWT_ENABLED_OUTBOX**: Specifies the enabling the JSON Web Token validation by the ONLYOFFICE Docs only for outbox requests.
 Default, the value of the variable `JWT_ENABLED` is used.
 - **JWT_SECRET**: Defines the secret key to validate the JSON Web Token in the request to the ONLYOFFICE Docs.
 Common for inbox and outbox requests.
 Defaults to `secret`.